spapas/spapas.github.io/content/django-unpoly.md

 * Integration with (some) django packages
 * More advanced concepts

-## An unpoly demo
+## The unpoly demo

 Unpoly provides a [demo application](https://demo.unpoly.com/) written in Ruby.
 I've re-implemented this in Django so you can quickly take a peek at how Unpoly can improve your app.
-The code is at https://github.com/spapas/django-unpoly-demo and the actual demo is at: https://unpoly-demo.spapas.net or https://unpoly-demo.onrender.com/ (deployed on render.com).
+The code is at https://github.com/spapas/django-unpoly-demo and the actual demo is at: https://unpoly-demo.spapas.net or https://unpoly-demo.fly.dev/ (deployed on fly.io).
 Please notice this site uses an ephemeral database so the data may be deleted at any time.

 Try navigating the site and you'll see things like: